Canada Life Building: 190 Simcoe Street

-190 Simcoe Street is a 9-floor addition to the Campus, built directly West of the original.
-It connects to the original building through two enclosed, elevated walkways It was completed in 1970.
+190 Simcoe Street is a 9-floor addition to the campus, built directly west of the original.
+It connects to the original building through two enclosed, elevated walkways.
+Currently, only the 2nd floor walkway is used to move between the buildings.
+It was completed in 1970.

 180 Simcoe Street

-180 Simcoe Street is a 12-floor addition to the Campus, built directly South of 190 Simcoe Street.
+180 Simcoe Street is a 12-floor addition to the campus, built directly south of 190 Simcoe Street.
 It connects to 190 Simcoe Street through a short walkway.
 It was completed in 1994.

-Canada Life Tower - 180 Queen Street West
+Canada Life Tower – 180 Queen Street West

-Canada Life Tower is a 16-floor addition to the campus, built South-West of the original.
-It connects to the rest of the Campus through an underground loading dock area.
+Canada Life Tower is a 16-floor addition to the campus, built south-west of the original.
+It connects to the rest of the campus through an underground loading dock area.
 It totals 16 floors and was designed by Kuwabara Payne McKenna.
 It was completed in 2005.